Frances Rollin Whipper: Reconstruction Era Activities (1865–1877)

 Frances Rollin was twenty-years old when she returned to her hometown of Charleston in 1865.
 The war had severely impacted her father's business and wealth.
 Rollin became a teacher at a school sponsored by the Freedmen's Bureau, a U.S. government agency that aided distressed freed slaves during the Reconstruction era.
 Rollin later taught at a school sponsored by the American Missionary Association.
 In 1867, after being denied first-class passage on the steamer Pilot Boy between Beaufort and Charleston, South Carolina, Rollin sued W.T.
 McNelty, the captain of the steamer.
 The case was brought to court and the captain was found guilty of discrimination and fined $250.
 She was assisted in her lawsuit by Major Martin R. Delany who worked for the Freedman's Bureau.
-Learning of her literary aspirations, Delany commissioned Rollin to write his autobiography.
+Learning of her literary aspirations, Delany commissioned Rollin to write his biography.
 In the fall of 1867, Rollin decided to go to Boston to write the biography and find a publisher.
 She stayed in Boston for eight months, during which she actively participated in the intellectual life of city.
 Rollin became acquainted with William Lloyd Garrison, Wendell Phillips, and other white anti-slavery leaders in Boston.
 She completed the manuscript and published Life and Public Services of Martin R. Delany in early summer of 1868.

 Rollin returned to South Carolina at the end of July to take a job in the law offices of William James Whipper.
 Whipper had moved to Columbia after the war and just won election to the state legislature shortly before employing Rollin.
 After a brief courtship, Rollin agreed to married Whipper, despite concerns from her family.
 The couple married on September 17 1868.
 Rollin became deeply involved in her husband career.
 She edited the Beaufort Tribune, the newspaper directed at his constituents and wrote articles for other newspapers.
 Generally known as his most trusted advisor and confidante, the duo became known around town as "the Whippers."

 Rollin also supported her politically active sisters.
 Katherine and Charlotte Rollin, had moved to the state capital of Columbia in 1867 where they eventually secured jobs working in state government.
 Known for their intelligence and charm, their home in Columbia became a gathering place for the social and political elite including Republican Party leaders and their wives.
 Frances' husband William J. Whipper was a significant ally in their efforts to secure women's rights and suffrage.
 He was the only representative to endorse women's suffrage at the state constitutional convention in 1868.
 Charlotte spoke in public and before the state House of Representative in favor of suffrage.
 She and Katherine organized a women's rights convention that was held in Columbia in 1870.
 The following year, Charlotte presided over the first meeting of the South Carolina Branch of the American Woman Suffrage Association in the Whipper's home.